LilianaKendrick/WeatherDashboard/README.md

 # WeatherDashboard

 Weather-Dashboard
-A weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.
+A weather dashboard application with search funtions to find current weather conditions and the future weather outlook for multiple cities.

-Built With
+1.Built With
-JavaScript/jQuery
-HTML/CSS
-Bootstrap
-Animate-CSS
+2.JavaScript/jQuery
+3.HTML/CSS
+4.Bootstrap
+5.Animate-CSS
-Google Fonts
+6.Google Fonts
-Weather-Now API
+7.Weather-Now API
-Ajax

-Authors
+8.Ajax

+Creater
-Liliana Kendrick - Initial work - Weather DashBoard
+Liliana Kendrick

-What I learned
-In this project we were shown to API calls using AJAX.
-I had a lot of fun with this one as well as a challenging time with it.
-I really enjoy getting live data to use in projects that can be useful to anyone.
-I've somewhat learned how to read through API documentation to see how to implement said data and utilize javascript/jquery to input that data into the DOM.
+What I learned in this project we were shown to API calls using AJAX.
+I had a bit of fun with this one as well as a challenging time with it.
+I really enjoy getting live data to use in projects that can be useful to anyone that is learning API'S. I've somewhat learned how to read through API documentation to see how to implement said data and utilize javascript/jquery to input that data.